IBM/pymm/info/pymm-blog-1.md

 ## What is Persistent Memory:

+Persistent Memory is a term for device that resides on the memory bus and has high throughput, low latency(under 1 micro-sec) and non-voltility, which means that the data stays on the device after system crash, in contarary to DRAM that is volatile.

+The idea beyond this device is to close the gap between SSD Flash Drive and DRAM.
+In 2019, Intel launched its Intel 3D XPoint DIMMs (also known as Optane DC persistent memory modules), which is current dominant solution, Optane DC main attributes are:
+- Data is persist after power loss similar to SSD Flash and in contaray to DRAM that the data is lost after power loss.
+- Provides access latencies that is two order of magnitute less than NVMe (SSD Flash drive) devices, but the latency of read/write is x3-5 times slower than DRAM.
+- The throughput is more than NVMe but less than DRAM.
+- Suppose to be x2 cheaper than DRAM but order of madnitude expensive than NVMe.
+- Being on the memory-bus allows caching in the CPU similar to DRAM with cache coherance for multi process.
+- The maximun capacity one Optane DC DIMM is 512GB which is x8 larger than curreant DDR4 DRAM and in one serevr we can reach up to 6TB.

 ## Motivation
 Persistent Memory in's early age and didn't reach its full potential.
 Most of the research and the adoptions for Optane are